Erika-Russi/NYC_Open_Data/README.md

 ### 2. Finding a better N (neighbor) value based on F1 Score
 - Model will perform best with 6 neighbors choosing the category
 - The new F-1 scores showed an improvement in the lower categories
+    - The KNN model performed best on the Very High and Low categories, but not as well on the 2 middle categories

 ```python